5 Employee Engagement Metrics to Track with Surveys

 Enablement items on census surveys address these questions directly.
 Questions might focus on collaboration in order to ensure that employees have the necessary resources to perform at their highest level.
 If people feel they’re not supported by managers, connected to teams, or included in decision making, these concerns can be identified with enablement items on surveys – particularly when those surveys are compared at different points of time throughout the life of employment.

-Again, enablement may be measured through census surveys, but point-in-time surveys can deliver crucial insights.
-For example, over the past year, return-to-workplace surveys have played a crucial role in measuring enablement.
-This specific type of enablement survey demonstrates the importance of a flexible approach to employee listening – enablement is always a priority, but it’s particularly important when work circumstances change dramatically.
+Again, enablement may be measured through census surveys, but point-in-time surveys can deliver targeted insights.
+For example, as organizations adopt new collaboration tools, AI-powered workflows, and hybrid work models, enablement surveys help identify whether employees have what they need to perform.
+Research consistently shows that engaged, well-enabled employees deliver higher productivity and better retention.
+This demonstrates the importance of a flexible approach to employee listening: enablement is always a priority, but it's particularly important when work circumstances change.

-As with enablement, well-being remains an important metric as we continue to navigate the pandemic.
+As with enablement, well-being remains an important metric as pandemic-related disruptions continue to affect workload distribution and team cohesion.
 Imagine your well-being as a reservoir behind a dam.
 Right now, there are many possible cracks in the dam that drain the levels of well-being for your employees (e.g. job insecurity, work overload, and poor working relationships).

 Use short surveys to regularly check in with your workforce to identify and understand your hotspots.
 You are more likely to make good decisions about improving well-being if you know where it is low, where stress is high, where people have concerns for their personal safety or are experiencing a lack of support to balance work and personal responsibilities.